emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 PKCS#7 SignedData Content as defined in {{RFC5652}}.

-When used in response to a Trusted-Server-Root TLV request from the peer, the EAP server MUST send the PKCS#7 TLV inside a Trusted- Server-Root TLV.
+When used in response to a Trusted-Server-Root TLV request from the peer, the EAP server MUST send the PKCS#7 TLV inside a Trusted-Server-Root TLV.
 When used in response to a PKCS#10 certificate enrollment request from the peer, the EAP server MUST send the PKCS#7 TLV without a Trusted-Server-Root TLV.
 The PKCS#7 TLV is always marked as optional, which cannot be responded to with a NAK TLV.